loki0b/scan4threat/README.md

 ## How to run?
-run "npm install", "npm run install fb" and then "npm start"
+run "npm install", "npm run installfb" and then "npm start"